Reminiscing is Storytelling

 Through my dad’s collection of stories about his service in World War II, I will forever be connected to his personal memories and history of that time period.
 Through my mom’s telling of family life during the depression, I know and understand the hardships their family struggled with.
 From my parent’s stories, I feel a connection to not only that time in their life, but a closer connection to them.

 Reminiscing is a great family activity.
 It leads us to learn about our heritage, traditions, and genealogy.
+Those stories became part of our family’s history.
 As a family member, reminiscing is as enjoyable to me as the one telling the story!

 Reminiscing can lead to new friendships and increases socialization.